-The Solaris is an innovative clock learning system featuring a wooden base with three interchangeable number rings, allowing children to explore different numerical representations from standard to Roman numerals.
+The Solaris is an innovative clock learning system featuring a wooden base with three interchangeable number rings, where children explore different numerical representations from standard to Roman numerals.
 This sophisticated time-telling material supports the Montessori approach to abstract concept learning through hands-on manipulation and visual comparison.

 The Solaris introduces time-telling through Montessori's principle of materialized abstraction, where the wooden base and interchangeable rings transform the abstract concept of time into tangible, manipulable elements.
 By switching between standard numbers and Roman numerals on the Solaris rings, children physically experience different symbolic representations of the same quantities, building flexibility in mathematical thinking.
 The Solaris addresses the developmental need for concrete experiences with abstract concepts during the absorbent mind period, when children aged 3-6 construct their understanding of temporal relationships.
 Unlike traditional clocks, the Solaris's three-ring system allows isolated practice with hours, minutes, or specific number systems, following Montessori's principle of isolating difficulty.
 This wooden clock learning system bridges the sensorial work with quantities from earlier materials to the abstract work of reading conventional timepieces.